-- 10.1 unless otherwise instructed, the Council is required to deduct Class 1 National Insurance contributions from allowance payments above the Primary Threshold.. - 10.2 A Member over minimum state retirement pension age need pay no contribution, whether or not they are receiving a pension, but must obtain a certificate of age-exemption to pass to the Service Support Team Leader. - 10.3 If you do not fall into any of these categories, then the Department for Works and Pension (DWP) strongly advise that you contact them to establish your position.
+- 10.1 Unless otherwise instructed, the Council is required to deduct Class 1 National Insurance contributions from allowance payments above the Primary Threshold. - 10.2 A Member over minimum state retirement pension age need pay no contribution, whether they are receiving a pension or not, but must obtain a certificate of age-exemption to pass to the Payroll and i-Trent Supervisor. - 10.3 If you do not fall into any of these categories, then the Department for Works and Pension (DWP) strongly advise that you contact them to establish your position.
 They say that because of the large variety of individual circumstances it is difficult to set out